So is wine fattening or is it possible to have a glass or two at night without gaining weight?

 If you’re not burning off the alcohol for energy then your body is not going to be burning off your fat stores.
 And if your body isn’t burning off your fat stores then that makes losing fat near impossible.

-This is why it’s critical to make sure you’re living an active lifestyle and exercising to burn off those empty alcohol calories.
+This is why it’s critical to make sure you’re living an active lifestyle and exercising to burn off those empty wine calories.
 Numerous studies have found those who burn off the calories from alcohol are better at keeping the weight off than those living sedentary lifestyles (29,30,31).

 Which is more fattening wine or beer?

-In the end, drinking wine is going to be a better choice in the long run than beer.
+In the end, moderate drinking of wine is going to be a better choice in the long run than beer.
 Beer usually has more calories and is carb-rich both of which can lead to weight gain (35).
 Regular beer drinking has been linked to increases in belly fat which is why some men have the “beer belly.”
 (36) Plus those who drink beer or spirits regularly tend to have the worst diets and live less active lifestyles.
-Wine also has polyphenols that could help keep the weight off but there are nonphenol benefits to drinking it too.
+Wine also has polyphenols that could help keep the weight off but there are non-phenol benefits to drinking it too.
 (37)